linthar/rate_limit_challenge/README.md

 }

 /**
- * INNER METHOD: Created to be this class testable
+ * INNER METHOD: Created to make this class more testable
  * <p>
  * try to add a new Notification if there is room in this window bucket *